 The topo map shows the long, but easy to navigate ridge from where I’ve marked our starting point on Mead Creek (upper left).
 It also shows the Porcupine Fire Lookout in relation to the summit of Sand Bluff.
 The map indicates that the summit should be less than 1760m but my GPS pinged it at 1771m, of which a metre would’ve been the snow drift I was standing on. 😉 Go with the map for elevation and not my GPS.

 Including our foray towards the fire lookout and then back to the summit, our total distance travelled was 15.1 km.
 Our total round trip time was 5 hours and 32 minutes.
-The elevation gain from the Skyline Road to the summit was 395m over ~6.5 km and total elevation gains were 706m.
+The elevation gain from the West Sharples Creek Road to the summit was 395m over ~6.5 km and total elevation gains were 706m.

-This is what the Skyline Road looked like just past Mead Creek one week earlier on March 25, 2018.
+This is what the West Sharples Creek Road looked like just past Mead Creek one week earlier on March 25, 2018.
 It looked no better today.
 Snow plows only clear the road to Mead Creek, and even then, there can be deep drifts on the road.
 A 4×4 is advisable for accessing even the plowed section.

 March 25 – Before getting to today’s trip up Sand Bluff, I thought I’d include last Sunday’s little adventure up the northwest end of Prairie Bluff.

 As I previously mentioned, I turned around at Mead Creek and then went to try, Ginger Hill.
 I was stymied again and so decided to try re-summiting Prairie Bluff.
 It was late in the day and to ensure quick access, I parked at a well site located near the base.

 March 25 – Just prior to reaching the top, I enjoyed my first little scramble of the year. 🙂